 Digitizing purchase order (PO) management is a priority for many retailers adapting to the pandemic and preparing for a fundamentally reshaped business environment – more than 60 percent of retailers were already using an order management solution in 2020, and half of retailers plan to invest in order management in the future.

-Why is order management such a business-critical initiative now, and how can retailers leverage this in conjunction with other enterprise technologies to optimize their supply chain?
+Why is purchase order management such a business-critical initiative now, and how can retailers leverage this in conjunction with other enterprise technologies to optimize their supply chains?